Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_arsonist_enabled                           0       // Whether or not the Arsonist should spawn ttt_hivemind_enabled                           0       // Whether or not the Hive Mind should spawn ttt_plaguemaster_enabled                       0       // Whether or not the Plaguemaster should spawn ttt_cannibal_enabled                           0       // Whether or not the cannibal should spawn
+ttt_arsonist_enabled                           0       // Whether or not the Arsonist should spawn ttt_hivemind_enabled                           0       // Whether or not the Hive Mind should spawn ttt_plaguemaster_enabled                       0       // Whether or not the Plaguemaster should spawn ttt_cannibal_enabled                           0       // Whether or not the Cannibal should spawn

 // Individual Role Spawn Weights ttt_hypnotist_spawn_weight                     1       // The weight assigned to spawning the Hypnotist